sustrik/libmill/README.md

 Mill
 ====

-Mill is a C preprocessor to create coroutines from what looks like an ordinary C code.
+Mill is a C preprocessor to create coroutines from what looks more or less like an ordinary C code.

 WARNING: This project is under development.
 Do not use!